-I typically begin my visits to Stow-on-the-Wold in Lucy’s Tea Room where I enjoy a cream tea or breakfast before wandering around the charming gift shops, homeware and clothing boutiques.
+My second itinerary begins at Stow-on-the-Wold, more specifically Lucy’s Tea Room, a lovely spot for a cream tea or breakfast before wandering around the charming gift shops, homeware and clothing boutiques in the town centre.

 Lower & Upper Slaughter

-Located a few miles down the road from Stow, these small villages are mostly residential with a pub, gift shop and café.
-However, the trickling stream, pretty honey coloured cottages and Old Mill make this such a stunning spot for an afternoon stroll.
-I’ve also stopped a few times in The Slaughters Country Inn for a drink before walking or driving to Bourton-on-the-Water.
+Located a few miles down the road from Stow-on-the-Wold, the small villages of Upper and Lower Slaughter are mostly residential lining a shallow river.
+However, the pretty honey coloured cottages and Old Mill in Lower Slaughter make this such a stunning spot to visit on a summers day.
+I’ve also stopped a few times in The Slaughters Country Inn for a drink or meal before walking or driving onwards to Bourton-on-the-Water.

 On a summers day I like to pick up a bag of chips, find a bench near the river and watch the world (and the ducks) go by…

 Cotswold Lavender Farm